hagege/child_themes/plugins/shrinking-logo-sticky-header/readme.txt

 The template part for the header is initially transparent in many block themes.
 For this reason, the background colour of the outer group block for the header must be changed to a colour such as white, for example.
 If the header has a background colour, then the header ‘covers’ the content when scrolling.
 See also the screenshot.
+This is the recommended procedure.
+If the recommended option described above does not work for you, you can also set the background colour for the header automatically via the settings.

 = Can you show me examples that demonstrate these effects? =